Abraham Abraham

 Abraham Abraham (March 9, 1843 – June 28, 1911) was an American businessman and the founder of the Brooklyn department store Abraham & Straus, founded 1865.
 The chain, which became part of Federated Department Stores, is now part of Macy's.

 Early life

 Abraham was born to a Jewish family, the son of Judah Abraham, a native of Bavaria who left in 1837 and married Sarah Sussman en route to the United States.
 Soon after arrival, Judah Abraham opened a store on Murray Street in New York.
-In 1843 Abraham Abraham was born.
-He had delicate health, and wanted to be a violinist.
+In 1843, Abraham Abraham was born.
+He had poor health, and wanted to be a violinist.
 During the Civil War, he ran away to Chicago to enlist, but was brought back by his father.
 At 14, he worked at Hart & Dettlebach of Newark, along with Simon Bloomingdale and Benjamin Altman for $1 a week.

 Career

 Abraham opened Wechsler & Abraham in Brooklyn in 1865 at 297 Fulton Street.
 The company later became Abraham & Straus.

 He became a Brooklyn philanthropist, establishing the Brooklyn Jewish Hospital, among many other causes.
 In 1890, he commissioned a house, now demolished, at 800 St. Mark's Avenue in Brooklyn.